SkyNet-Solutions/iot-gateway-samples/java/advanced-gateway-sample/README.md

 Advanced gateway sample
 ============================================

-In this sample, we demonstrate a sample home gateway that manages few attached home devices like, Lights, Switchs, Elevator, Oven and OutdoorTemperature.
+In this sample, we demonstrate a sample home gateway that manages few attached home devices like, Lights, Switches, Elevator, Oven and OutdoorTemperature.
 And the following configuration is assumed,

  * Few devices are not manageable
  * Few devices are manageable but accept only firmware